How do general elections affect public procurement?

 Central Government

-Ministers must still lead their respective departments during the pre-election period but should apply extra caution when deciding on what policies or initiatives are announced.
-Ideally, major announcements or long-term decisions should be delayed until after the election, unless it pertains to a matter of national security or urgency.
+Essentially, major announcements or long-term decisions should be delayed until after the election, unless it pertains to a matter of national urgency or would be "wasteful of public money".

 The Ministerial Code also states that while Ministers can campaign during an election, they cannot use government funds or resources "for party political purposes" (e.g. election campaigns, advertisements, etc.)